Zero-Shot Learning for Requirements Classification: An Exploratory Study: Related Work

-A better-known ML approach is provided by Kurtanovi\'c and Maalej~\cite{kurtanovic2017automatically}, who applied Support Vector Machine (SVM) for requirements classification.
-They selected relevant features with an ensemble of different supervised classifiers and achieved a precision and recall up to 0.92 for identifying FRs and NFRs.
+Another well-known ML approach is provided by Kurtanovi\'c and Maalej~\cite{kurtanovic2017automatically}, who applied Support Vector Machine (SVM) for requirements classification.
+They selected relevant features with an ensemble of different supervised classifiers and achieved precision and recall up to 0.92 for identifying FRs and NFRs on the PROMISE NFR dataset.
 For the identification of specific NFRs classes, they achieved the highest precision and recall for security and performance classes with 0.92 precision and 0.90 recall.
-Dalpiaz \textit{et al.}~\cite{dalpiaz2019requirements} reconstructed the study of the work by Kurtanovi\'c and Maalej and used the results obtained as a baseline to evaluate their proposed approach using interpretable linguistic features.
+Dalpiaz \textit{et al.}~\cite{dalpiaz2019requirements} reconstructed the study by Kurtanovi\'c and Maalej and used the results obtained as a baseline to evaluate their proposed approach using interpretable linguistic features.

 To overcome the problem of labour intensive feature engineering, Navarro \textit{et al.}~\cite{navarro2017towards} proposed one of the first approaches using a deep learning (DL) model.
-They used a Convolutional Neural Network (CNN) model on the PROMISE dataset, and obtained precision and recall of 0.80 and 0.79 respectively, thus addressing the problem of limited precision observed by Cleland-Huang \textit{et al.} Similarly, Dekhtyar and Fong~\cite{dekhtyar2017re} also used CNN, together with language representations based on pre-trained word2vec embeddings of the words found in the requirements.
-They used the PROMISE dataset and obtained precision and recall 0.93 and 0.92 respectively.
-However, their classification was only binary and only identified between FRs and NFRs.
-More recently, Aldhafer \textit{et al.}~\cite{aldhafer2022end} used a Bidirectional Gated Recurrent Neural Network (BiGRU) model to classify requirements.
-On the PROMISE dataset they reached 0.93 and 0.95 precision precision and recall respectively for FRs vs NFRs.
-On the different NFR classes, they obtain 0.78 and 0.76 precision and recall.
+They used a CNN (Convolutional Neural Network) model on the PROMISE dataset, and obtained precision and recall of 0.80 and 0.79 respectively, thus addressing the problem of limited precision observed by Cleland-Huang \textit{et al.}.
+Similar approaches were proposed by Dekhtyar and Fong~\cite{dekhtyar2017re}, and more recently, by Aldhafer \textit{et al.}~\cite{aldhafer2022end}.